 Dwight: That’s more of my son’s thing and my son started it, Dwight Jr. He’s very creative and he came to me and said, “Dad, this would be great to do.”
 And actually this year we’re having it at Modell’s.

-MMO: I can’t thank you enough for your time today Doc.
-I greatly appreciate the time.
+MMO: I can’t thank you enough for your time today, Doc.
+It was an honor getting to speak with you.

 Follow Dwight Gooden on Twitter, @DocGooden16